Troubleshooting

 What to do next

 Contact the Cisco Technical Assistance Center (TAC) once you have completed these steps, or in case you encounter any errors.
-Once you have successfully completed these steps, the CDO operations team can complete your SDC migration to the new communication method.
+Once you have successfully completed these steps, the Security Cloud Control operations team can complete your SDC migration to the new communication method.

 Secure Event Connector Troubleshooting